wtsi-hgi/yascp/usage.md

 ## Genotypesheet input (optional)
 This file contains paths to VCFs and cohort labels associated with them.
-A genotypesheet can be provided to the pipeline to improve sample deconvolution and detect whether the expected sample is indeed the correct one through genotype (GT) matching.
+A genotypesheet can be provided to the pipeline to improve sample deconvolution and detect whether the sample you have is the sample you are expecting (through genotype matching).
 The pipeline will determine which cohort the deconvoluted sample comes from (if any).

 In the following example, we have 3 cohorts: Cohort1 has genotypes for each of the chromosomes - this is acceptable, as the pipeline will use all chromosome files to identify whether the sample is part of this cohort.
 The other 2 cohorts have a merged VCF file for all the chromosomes.
 This is also acceptable, as it will determine whether the sample belongs to this cohort in one step.
 After evaluating all cohorts the pipeline will assign the sample to the single donor that is the most likely real match.

 You can find an example genotypesheet [here](../sample_input/vcf_inputs.tsv).